dezoito/dezoito/README.md

 I started [Ollama Grid Search](https://github.com/dezoito/ollama-grid-search), an OSS project to help developers find the best configuration for their Large Language Model projects.

-Here's some of the stuff that I've written about:
+Here's some of articles I wrote:

 &nbsp;&nbsp;[Performing Grid Search on LLMs using Ollama and Rust](https://dezoito.github.io/2023/12/27/rust-ollama-grid-search.html)